microcredencial-ai-accelerators/ai-accelerators/docs/module4-designflows-matlab.md

 2. Builds the FPGA bitstream (if enabled).

 ## Step 6.
 Bitstream
-'.bin' file will be generated with dlprocessor bitstream.
+'dlprocessor.mat' file will be generated with dlprocessor bitstream into the 'dlhdl_prj' directory.